 Some of the key elements of the career development application in genomic science might include:

-The salary is capped at Executive Level I (FY2014 published amount) plus fringe benefits per year.
-The salary must be consistent both with the established salary structure at the institution and with salaries actually provided by the institution from its own funds to other staff members of equivalent qualifications, rank, and responsibilities in the department concerned.
+The salary for K awards is capped at Executive Level II (FY2015 published amount) plus fringe benefits per year.
+The salary must be commensurate with the applicant institution's salary structure for persons of equivalent qualifications, experience, and rank.
 Up to $40,000 per year may be requested for research support, if justified.
 Awardees and their mentors are required to attend one annual networking meeting in the DC Metropolitan Area.
 Travel for the mentor as well as for the candidate may be requested.
 See more at:http://grants.nih.gov/grants/policy/salcap_summary.htm.

 To make sure that your application is responsive to this FOA, prior consultation with NHGRI staff is strongly encouraged.

 Please direct all inquiries to:

 Ethical, Legal and Social Implications:

 ELSI Program Officer